Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

 In the coplanar case ($i=0^\circ$), $2.4\%$ of particles are ejected from the system, and the post-encounter disk develops three distinct dynamical families.
-A small fraction forms a \emph{scattered population} ($\sim6\%$), characterised by low perihelia and high eccentricities ($e\simeq0.4$–1) with reduced Tisserand parameters relative to Uranus ($T_{\rm U}\lesssim2.5$), indicative of strong gravitational encounters and chaotic diffusion into the inner regions of the system.
-A second group, the \emph{scattered tail} ($\sim5.5\%$), occupies a narrow band near the Uranus-scattering boundary ($2.5\lesssim T_{\rm U}\lesssim3.0$) and with moderate excitation in energy and inclination, with eccentricities ranging from $0.2$ to $0.5$.
-Finally, the majority of particles ($\sim88.5\%$) remain in a \emph{lower tail}, dynamically cold and only weakly displaced from their initial orbits, with $e\simeq0.1$–$0.3$ for those at $a>20$~au and $T_{\rm U}\gtrsim3.0$.
-Overall, the Tisserand parameter spans a broad range ($0.98<T_{\rm U}<8.3$), reflecting the combined effects of weak scattering and high-inclination excitation triggered by the stellar flyby.
+A small fraction forms a scattered population ($\sim6\%$), characterized by low perihelia and high eccentricities ($e\simeq0.4$–1), with Tisserand parameters relative to Uranus below the scattering boundary ($T_{\rm U}\lesssim2.5$).
+These values place the particles deep within the Uranus-coupled regime, where high relative velocities lead to strong, chaotic encounters and efficient diffusion in orbital energy and angular momentum \citep{Carusi1987,LevisonDuncan1994}.
+A second group, the scattered tail ($\sim5.5\%$), occupies a narrow band near the Uranus-scattering boundary ($2.5\lesssim T_{\rm U}\lesssim3$).
+These objects were shaped by earlier scattering events and remain marginally coupled to Uranus.
+Although close to the nominal decoupling limit, their relative velocity is sufficiently low to allow continued, though weaker, gravitational encounters \citep{ValsecchiManara1997}, leading to moderate excitation in eccentricity ($e\simeq0.2$–0.5) and inclination.
+The majority of particles ($\sim88.5\%$) form a lower tail with $T_{\rm U}\gtrsim3$, corresponding to orbits dynamically decoupled from close-encounter scattering with Uranus, though still subject to secular and resonant perturbations.
+These objects remain only weakly perturbed from their initial configuration.
+Overall, the wide range of Tisserand parameters ($0.98<T_{\rm U}<8.3$) reflects the coexistence of strongly scattered, marginally coupled, and dynamically decoupled populations produced by the stellar flyby.